Skip to content

 Resetting Global Runtime State

-Because collection factories and default key types are static global settings, tests should reset them explicitly:
+Because collection factories, default key types, and transformers are static global settings, tests should reset them explicitly:

 php